Gubbio: Early Middle Ages

-11th–13th centuries

-Gubbio became very powerful at the beginning of the Middle Ages.
-The town sent 1000 knights to fight in the First Crusade under the lead of Girolamo of the prominent Gabrielli family, who, according to an undocumented local tradition, were the first to reach the Church of the Holy Sepulchre when Jerusalem was seized (1099).
+High Middle Ages

+In the 11th century the city underwent a complete transformation into a free municipality, with the establishment of civic institutions.
+Although the exact moment is uncertain, there existed vicecomites or ordinary judges of the free citizens, who received investiture in the name of the emperor.
+Conflicts with feudal lords and bishops continued, but the population moved toward the establishment of republican councils.

 In terms of vegetation and land use, data is largely not available until the early medieval period.
 In the 11th century, cultivation was limited to the land immediately around the city and around the curtis of the individual feudal castles.
-Toward the beginning of the 11th century, "the combination of demographic growth and the declining control by feudal lords over their land" led to a more favorable contract for peasants such as enfiteusi.
+Toward the beginning of the 11th century, the combination of demographic growth and the declining control by feudal lords over their land led to a more favorable contract for peasants such as enfiteusi.
 As a result, woodland was cleared to make room for farmland, pastures were converted to farmland, and uncultivated areas were also put to more intensive agriculture.
 This agriculture included cereal crops, vines, olives, and fruit trees.
 Mixed cultivation, such as wheat interspersed with rows of vines, was introduced and especially well suited for hilly areas.
 Watermills had been introduced by this point (at least) and were an important part of the rural economy.

-The following centuries in Gubbio were turbulent, featuring wars against the neighbouring towns of Umbria.
-One of these wars saw the miraculous intervention of its bishop, Ubald, who secured Gubbio an overwhelming victory (1151) and a period of prosperity.
-In the struggles of Guelphs and Ghibellines, the Gabrielli, such as the condottiero Cante dei Gabrielli (c.
-1260–1335), fought for the Guelph faction, supporting the papacy.
-As Podestà of Florence, Cante exiled Dante Alighieri, ensuring his own lasting notoriety.
+Little is known of Gubbio during the national struggle between Arduin and Henry II, but documents indicate that in 1037 it formed part of the empire of Conrad II, being included with Perugia and Todi in the March of Fermo.
+During this period factions of Guelphs and Ghibellines emerged.
+In 1065 Gubbio, allied with Perugia and Orvieto, fought its first municipal war against the Ghibelline cities of Todi, Foligno, and Amelia.
+In 1080 it joined Perugia in aiding Florence, then under siege by Henry IV, and in 1091, again allied with Perugia, Orvieto, and Spoleto, it waged war against imperial-aligned cities.

+In 1096 Gubbio sent one thousand crusaders to the Holy Land, led by Girolamo Gabrielli, who was held in high esteem by Godfrey of Bouillon.
+His lieutenants included Matteo, count of Alfiolo, Pietro Panfili, Brunone of Vallapone, Rinaldo of Coccorano, and Ardego Bentivogli.

+At the beginning of the 12th century the imperial faction appears to have prevailed in Gubbio.
+During the time of Giovanni da Gubbio, cardinal legate of Umbria, the municipal organization reached a definitive structure.
+In 1138 the city again declared for the emperor Conrad of Swabia.